 Project Cost-Benefit Analysis:

-Understanding how to analyze the costs and benefits of a project, information which influences future business decisions, is a central component of effective project management.
+A central component of effective project management is understanding how to analyze the costs and benefits of a project.
 This course teaches students how to run cost-benefit analyses.

 Leadership Theory and Development: